-13. The provider must not accept payment of fees by cash.
+- iv. the maximum duration from receipt of a complaint to resolution of the issue. - v. the means of appeal/review where claims are not resolved to their satisfaction. - 13.
+The provider must not accept payment of fees by cash.
 Payment should be documented and a receipt provided to the student, whether the student is paying in advance for a first programme or based in the State and renewing their student immigration permission.

-Please note: Providers must adhere to the policies they articulate in the documents submitted to ISD.
+Please note: Providers must adhere to the policies advised to students; published and articulated in the documents submitted to ISD.
 Failure to demonstrate that policies are being implemented to the satisfaction of ISD may result in programmes being removed from the ILEP.